 Sharing a common vision

 Impact Hub also holds business events aimed at creating a social impact.
-This is done through inviting guests from other established organisations to conduct workshops.
+This is done by inviting guests from other established organisations to conduct workshops.

-“I am able to organise them [workshops] in a way that will make entrepreneurs understand each other,” says Williams, who has a vast international network, which makes it easy to connect various experts with her entrepreneurs.
+“I can organise them [workshops] in a way that will make entrepreneurs understand each other,” says Williams, who has a vast international network, which makes it easy to connect various experts with her entrepreneurs.